 Here’s the 411 so you can decide for yourself if these techniques are fit to be tried.

-HELP OR HYPE?: Benefits of cupping are hard to measure, but patients report improved mobility, pain relief and enhanced athletic performance.
-According to Juneau, any claim that it extracts toxins has not been supposed by evidence.
+Help or Hype?: Benefits of cupping are hard to measure, but patients report improved mobility, pain relief and enhanced athletic performance.
+According to Juneau, any claim that it extracts toxins has not been supported by evidence.

 DIY: No!
 Juneau suggests foam rollers instead.
 “They don’t have identical results but are more readily available and can be done on your own without a license or certification,” he says.

 Warnings: Only see a licensed therapist with experience in dry cupping.
 “Too much suction can damage skin and blood vessels,” he warns.
 “And avoid wet cupping altogether: It’s a form of blood-letting that’s more risky.”

 What is it?: Slender needles are inserted in areas of musculoskeletal pain to remedy pain and tightness while improving range of motion.
 No medicine is injected, thus the term “dry.”
 Needles remain 5-10 minutes, and electrical current can amp up relief.

 Help or Hype?: Juneau is a big believer in dry needling, which goes straight to the clenched muscle or irritated tissue for prompt relief and better mobility.
 But “I rarely apply needling (or cupping) alone,” he says.
 “I use it in conjunction with movement, strengthening and other traditional physical interventions.”